offbyone/ideas/content/posts/2021-10-06-automating-letsencrypt-route53-using-aws-iot.md

+---
-Title: Using AWS IoT to provision an IAM role for home lab devices
+title: Using AWS IoT to provision an IAM role for home lab devices
 slug: automating-letsencrypt-route53-using-aws-iot
-date: 2021-10-06T23:17:22.563676
+date: 2021-10-06 23:17:22.563676
 category: homelab
-tags: aws, iot, terraform, ansible, letsencrypt, automation
+tags:
+  - aws
+  - iot
+  - terraform
+  - ansible
+  - letsencrypt
+  - automation
 author: Chris Rose
 email: offline@offby1.net
 summary: Being a description of the steps I went through to turn my Raspberry Pi devices into IoT things so that I could eventually have them automatically use letsencrypt.
 status: published
+---
 I'm going to start with a bit of a rambling preamble (pre-ramble?) about what I wanted to achieve, and some of the semi-arbitrary constraints I set for myself.

 (This is part 1 of a 2-part series.
 The second will cover the LetEncrypt setup challenges)